 I posted a while ago about a security issue with TelstraClear’s webmail.
-Mainly that I could access an email account through the referring URL gathered through this blog’s statistics.
+Mainly that someone could access an email account through the referring URL gathered through visitor analytics tools available for most websites.

 This made me think about the personal information that I have in my email account.